GETTING, KEEPING AND GROWING STABLE EMPLOYMENT

 INCOME ADVANCE LOAN

 Employee loans are a hand up, not a handout.
 These loans support job retention and encourage financial stability.
-A key feature of the loan program is the savings program takes small steps to a secure future.
+A key feature of the loan program is that it loans are paid through direct deposit each paycheck and the deposits continue when the loan is repaid, starting a savings account, a small steps to a secure financial future.
 This benefit provides employers with structure and education to aid in their employees’ financial stability and turn a cash crisis into a savings plan.

 The Income Advance Loan component is being studied by Filene’s Research Institute for its potential to be offered nationwide as an alternative to predatory payday lending practices.